Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 • Hook line: “I help owners trade uncertainty for a clear plan for this market.”

-• Main point: You specialise in one type of move and know every pressure point that comes with it.
+• Main point: You specialize in one type of move and know the pressure points that come with it.

 • Close: You invite people to ask a specific question so the next step feels light, not loaded.